-【Museum Link AP】Absent and Present: Analysis of the Meandering Exhibition in Taipei 228 Memorial Museum
+【Museums Link Asia-Pacific】Absent and Present: Analysis of the Meandering Exhibition in Taipei 228 Memorial Museum

 This article uses the meandering exhibition in Taipei 228 Memorial Museum as the subject of textual analysis.
 Museums shape the deceased’s viewpoints through objects and photos, seemingly attempting to summon the dead and elaborate their own deaths to the audience.
 The audience can start from individual narratives and reflect on the collective narrative of February 28th Incident.
 However, there is bound to be a limit to the viewing between these two narratives.
 It reminds us that more victims blank in our memory.
 In such unfinished and regretful context, let’s rethink the purpose of traumatic viewing.